-Unlike with total goals in a match, BTTS simply relies on each team scoring once, meaning there can be as many goals as you want in the game as long as neither team remains scoreless.
+Unlike with total goals in a match result, BTTS relies on each team scoring at least once each.
+There can be as many goals as you want in the game as long as neither side remains scoreless.

-A 1-1 draw is just as good as a 4-3 game, but as long as neither team is shut out a BTTS bet will win.
-A standard BTTS bet will look something like pictured (below/above), with just a simple Yes/No option given for choosing whether to back or lay the BTTS bet.
+A 1-1 draw is just as good as a 4-3 game.
+As long as there is a goal scored by each team, a BTTS bet will win.
+When you bet on both teams to win with your online bookmakers, it will look something like that pictured (below), with just a simple Yes/No option.
+Select YES.

-Taken from Liverpool vs Arsenal betting markets 24/08/19
+Taken from the Premier League - Liverpool vs Arsenal betting markets

-As mentioned earlier, both teams to score simply relies on neither team remaining goalless, and often a match can be more ideally placed to win given how matches can play out.
+As mentioned earlier, 'both teams to score' betting relies on neither team remaining goalless, and often a match can be more ideally placed to win given how games can play out.

-The betslip shown above came from a Liverpool vs Arsenal matchup, where it seemed likely that both teams would score in the game.
-In fact in the previous season each team had only failed to score in 5% of their games, making this bet seem very likely.
+The bet slip shown above came from a game when Liverpool and Arsenal played each other.
+It seemed very likely that both teams would score in the game.
+In fact, in the previous season, each team had only failed to score in 5% of their games.

-Well obviously start with the two teams BTTS stats.
-A team with a high BTTS percentage will likely mean that the team not only scores a lot, but will often concede during a game as well, leading to a lot of possible BTTS opportunities.
+A side with a high BTTS percentage will likely mean that the team not only scores a lot but will often concede during a game as well, leading to a lot of possible BTTS opportunities.

-To try and back up these a bit, you should also look at the "Failed to Score" and "Clean Sheet" statistics for each team.
+Try to back up the BTTS wagers you are considering by checking other stats.
+Check things like the "Failed to Score" and "Clean Sheet" statistics for each team.
 If a team has a low "Failed to Score" and "Clean Sheet" statistic, they're prime candidates for a BTTS bet.